Adopting

 Do you know what type of puppy would best suit your lifestyle?
 Have you read about things like about housebreaking, obedience training and possible behavioral problems?
 Do you understand the ongoing daily commitment to care for a puppy?
 Can you see yourself owning a dog for the next 12-15 years?
 Are you prepared to make this kind of commitment?

-Can you afford a new puppy?
+Can you afford a new dog?

 The cost of a pet goes beyond the adoption fee.
 There are veterinarian bills, food, grooming, etc. Typical vet bills will run several hundred dollars a year for exams, vaccinations and flea control.
 If you go on vacation and can’t take your pet with you, you will need to consider the cost of boarding or pet sitting.
 If your new pet gets sick suddenly or needs emergency care it could cost hundreds or even thousands of dollars.